 Asked why she came to Moyo’s first Market Day, Prisca answered, “Because this is our market.”

 In all during Moyo’s inaugural Market Days, Stephenson (ANZA) and Pool (Nineteen48) purchased more than 1,900 carats of sapphires, rubies, tourmalines, garnets and other gems.
 This will increase as the program expands within Tanzania.
 Moyo plans to continue holding regular Market Days to provide Tanga’s miners with consistent access to international buyers.

 “It was an amazing experience being able to buy directly from these women and to put that money right into their hands in exchange for the incredibly hard work they do,” Stephenson says.
 “We made sure to provide feedback for future Market Days about why we were or weren’t buying certain gemstones and about how we evaluate them.
 So there’s a built-in learning opportunity that over time will dramatically improve miners’ market skills, gem skills and income.”

-Moyo’s partners also tested the process for recording the mine-to-market journey of Moyo gemstones on blockchain, the program’s traceability mechanism, which assures those who buy Moyo Gems, including other gem dealers and eventually jewelry consumers, that they were ethically sourced.
+Moyo’s partners also tested the process for recording the mine-to-market journey of Moyo gemstones on blockchain, which assures those who buy Moyo Gems, including other gem dealers and eventually jewelry consumers, of their origin.